boevering/HogeschoolUtrecht/README.md

 For this project there is a need for a monitoring system witch needs to be created with the use of python.

-There are tree main comonentens.
+There are tree main components:
     1. agent.py
     2. management.py
     3. agent_info.ps1